dsyme/azure-content/articles/azure-functions/functions-bindings-timer.md

 ```

-## Timer trigger C# code example
+## Timer trigger F# code example

-This F# code example writes a single log each time the function is triggered.
+This F# code example does the same as the C# example above:

 ```fsharp
 let Run(myTimer:TimerInfo, log:TraceWriter) =